Dining area with sheer curtains over shades

 Want to shake up your RV floor plan?

-5. Replacing the Dinette with a Breakfast Bar
+5. RV Dinette Conversion to a Breakfast Bar

 The latest trend we see in renovated RVs for sale is replacing a bulky with a breakfast bar.
 This opens up the floor space and can still seat a couple or small family.